Regenerative Grower Training Program

 Through in-field instruction, experiential hands-on practice, and classroom based education, this training program is designed to help you understand how soil, plants, climate, and people interact to create regenerative systems with environmental, economic, and social well-being as their core values.

 Cost includes program tuition and weekly CSA.
-Broken down, this comes out to about $57 per session for 22 weeks of classroom and field education at a 1:6 instructor-to-student ratio.
-The CSA arrangement guarantees a weekly box of fresh produce grown as part of the program.
+Broken down, this comes out to about $43 per session for 33 weeks of classroom and field education at a 1:4 instructor-to-student ratio.
+The CSA arrangement guarantees a weekly box of fresh produce from June through October

-Limited sliding scale options are available to lower the program cost for eligible participants.
-See the FAQ (coming soon!) for more details on sliding sale eligibility:
+Sliding scale options are available to lower the program cost for eligible participants.
+See the FAQ below for more details on sliding sale eligibility:

 • At 85% of the standard rate, reduced cost is reserved for folks with financial constraints who need assistance to join the program.
 A limited number of spaces are available for registering at a reduced rate.